Swethau97/using_behave/README.md

 # using_behave
-Here are 10 key points elaborating on the BDD framework developed using Selenium, Python, and Allure reports:
+Summary of the framework :

 1. **Feature Files Creation**: Created separate feature files for each website functionality (e.g., login, registration, product availability) using the Given When Then format to outline test scenarios in a clear, human-readable format.